|

 Installing and Using Oxygen Mix Torches

-Only use the appropriate diameter Grade T hoses to connect your torch to its oxygen and fuel supply.
-Regular welding type Grade R or Grade RM hose, which is fine for acetylene, will rot with propane.
-Some lampworking torches connect to hoses with hose barbs and hose clamps.
-Some torches use the same B size screw on fittings to connect the hoses to the torch that is at the other end of the hoses, which connects to the pressure regulator.
-For torches with screw on connections, simple screw the fittings of the torch to the hose using an open end wrench (usually 11/16").
-The oxygen hose uses regular right hand threads.
-The fuel gas hose uses left hand threads.
-For torches that use hose barbs to connect the hoses, split the two hoses apart to about 8" from their cut end.
+For torches that use hose barbs to connect the hoses, split the two hoses apart to about 8" (20 cm) from their cut end.
 The red fuel gas hose connects to the hose barb that leads to the torch's red gas valve.
-The green oxygen hose connects to the hose barb that leads to the silver or green gas valve.
+The green oxygen hose connects to the hose barb that leads to the fuel gas valve which will be either silver or green.
 Before putting the hoses onto the hose barbs, loosely slip the hose clamps over the ends of the hoses.
-Have the screw of the hose clamp orientate so that it does not sit near the torch's gas valve, after tightening.
+Have the screw of the hose clamp orientate so that it does not sit near the torch's gas valve after tightening.
 This is so your fingers do not bump into them.
-Push the hoses onto the hose barbs at least three quarters of the way, if not all the way, on.
-Slide one of the hose clamps over the area of the hose that covers the hose barb and center it.
+Push the hoses onto the hose barbs at least three quarters of the way, if not all the way on.
+Slide one of the hose clamps over the area of the hose that covers the hose barb and center it over the barb.
 Tighten the clamp only enough to slightly bulge the hose, but not cut into it.
 Do the same to the other hose clamp.
-If the hose if difficult to push over the torch's hose barbs, wet them with water only.
+If the hose is difficult to push over the torch's hose barbs, wet them with water only.
 NEVER use grease or oil anywhere near oxygen.
 This combination is always explosive.
 If the hoses are reversed, the torch will not work properly.

 Connect hoses to properly installed pressure regulators.
 See our instruction sheet for proper pressure regulator installation and recommended pressures.

 If you find that you need more heat, try working in the flame closer to the torch where the flame is hotter or adjust the gases to make the flame proportionately larger.
-You will find that a larger flame will give you more overall heat and that further out in the flame you are less likely to boil the glass because the temperature is lower.
+You will find that a larger flame will give you more overall heat and that further out in the flame you are less likely to boil the glass, because the temperature is lower.
 If the flame becomes distorted, you probably have it set too high.

 CLEANING Torches require periodic cleaning.
 You can usually tell when cleaning is necessary.
-You will see a carbon build up on the face of the burner head or sometimes the fuel ports on the burner face may look restricted.
+You will see a carbon build up on the face of the burner or sometimes the fuel ports on the burner face may look restricted.
 You may not notice the flame reacting differently until quite a lot of carbon build up has accumulated, but a small amount of build up can affect flame quality and shorten the life of the torch.

 Most of the carbon that builds up on the burner face is most often caused or accelerated by using a flame that is too weak.
 Dirty propane can also be a cause.
 Different torches build up carbon at different rates.
 Excessive carbon build up on the burner face works as a heat conduit and will transfer the heat of the flame to the burner face, thereby overheating it.
 Overheating causes eroding and or swelling of the metals of the burner face.
-This not only shortens the life of the torch but, creates poor flame quality.
+This not only shortens the life of the torch, but creates poor flame quality.
 Dirty fuel ports, when left unattended, may get so restricted that getting the cleaning tool into them can be very difficult.

 ALWAYS turn off the torch and let it cool before cleaning or you might melt the cleaning tool to the burner face.
 Only use the provided cleaning tool or an approved torch cleaning tool.